Listen to Norse tunes while you review information about this course.

-Hersir training is conducted over the course of 3 weeks in several locations, namely Norway, Sweden, Finland, Iceland, Russia, Canada and the United States (mostly all Víkingr places).
+Hersir training is conducted over the course of 3 weeks in several locations, namely Norway, Sweden, Finland, Russia, Canada and the United States (mostly all Víkingr places).

 Hersir training covers Primitive Survival, Traditional Archery, Traditional Hunting, Traditional Norse Skills, Traditional Norse Life, and Cohesion.
 In order to pass the course, you must meet specific performance standards, and your graduation must not be opposed by other members of your group or by any Úlfheðinn.

 VERY SELECTIVE PROCESS

 To attend Hersir training, you must be 18-year or older, you must have reached the level of Hirðmaðr (aka Víkingr Trainee), and you must apply with a recommendation from a Úlfheðinn.
 Then, assuming you are fit enough, motivated enough, committed enough, and overall good enough, you'll be given the opportunity to attend training, at not cost to you (that's right).

 Free training doesn't mean any moron can take the course and be turned into a Hersir (or Wild Víkingr).
 All things considered, and for one reason or another, only about 10% of all Hirðmenn make it to Hersir Training.

 At the end of the day, invitation to a Hersir training camp is at our discretion.
 When and where we run Hersir training camps is also our decision, with no guarantee of location and/or frequency.